verxion/RaspberryPi/Pi5-ethernet-and-power-over-usbc.md

 shutdown -r now
 ```

-20. To make sure everything went as it should, on your iPad or iPhone, go into Settings and confirm that you an "Ethernet" device listed underneath "Wi-Fi" in settings.
-Tap on it and make sure you have an assigned "IP Address" (ie, it isn't blank).
+20. To make sure everything went as it should, on your iPad or iPhone, go into Settings and confirm that you an `Ethernet` device listed underneath `Wi-Fi` in settings.
+Tap on it and make sure you have an assigned `IP Address` (ie, it isn't blank).
 If you do not have an assigned IP address, then something went wrong in the steps above - double check **EVERYTHING**!

 21. To test that this is working as expected, you can do the following:

   a.
 Turn Airplane mode on (and confirm you don't have wifi enabled) to ensure you could only be using the USB-C to USB-C cable connected to your pi5 for the following steps

   b.
-From "Blink" (or other iOS ssh app), connect to "<username>@<hostname>.local" where <username> and <hostname> are whatever you configured your pi5 with in step #4 above
+From `Blink` (or other iOS ssh app), connect to `<username>@<hostname>.local` where `<username>` and `<hostname>` are whatever you configured your pi5 with in step #4 above

   c.
 Confirm you can successfully connect.
 If you can connect, then this means you can now power AND connect to your pi5 over a simple USB-C to USB-C cable, no Wi-Fi required!